casper-network/docs/source/docs/casper/operators/aws-nodes/1-deploying.md

 To run the infrastructure as code (IaC), follow these steps.

 1. Configure the `terragrunt/environment/{env}/terragrunt.hcl` file based on the environment, replacing values that change per environment, such as `ips_allows`.
 Possible environments could be *testnet* or *mainnet*.
-This file holds the following local variables, adjustable as per the operator's requirements.
+This file holds the following local variables, adjustable based on the operator's requirements.

    | Variable             | type        | Description                                                    |
    | -------------------- | ----------- | ------------------------------------------------------------   |